MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/read-operations.md

 ### Retrieve related tables by expanding both single-valued and collection-valued navigation properties

 The following example demonstrates how you can expand related entities for entity sets using both single and collection-valued navigation properties.
+You will need to specify the [table relationship name](../data-platform/relationships-overview.md) in the syntax of your code.

 | **Method** | **URI** |
 |-------------------------|-------------------------|